| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 NJB "diamond"

 The exact color and name of gems is very uncertain in ancient literature.
 The names of gems and colors were changed from country to country and period to period.
-The jasper was the first stone found in the breastplate of the High Priest which is mentioned in Exod.
+The jasper was the last stone found in the fourth row of the breastplate of the High Priest which is mentioned in Exod.
 28:17-21.
+It was the first stone mentioned in the list of foundation gems in the New Jerusalem, Rev. 21:19.
 This stone seems to be a clear stone.
 It will be connected with the "sea of glass" (cf. Rev. 4:6; 15:2; 21:11,18,21).
 It may refer to our diamond.

 NASB, NKJV "sardius"